Trade Stock Indices

 The more you lose, the harder it is to make it back to your original account size.

 In Indices, traders use stop loss stock indices orders which are put in order to minimize losses.
-Controlling risks it involves putting a stop loss indices order after placing an order.
+Controlling risks it involves putting a stop loss order after placing an order.

 Effective Risk Management